01CodeLT/meeting-display/README.md

 # JW Meeting display tool

-This is basic tool for displaying books & magazines in epub format from the jw website in congregation meetings.
-If you have any issues or feature requests please add them in the issues section.
+This is a useful tool for displaying books & magazines in epub format from the jw website in congregation meetings.
+You can import an epub file for the watchtower or books and display the individual paragraphs along with the cited scriptures from an article/page on a second screen.

+If you have any issues or feature requests for this application please add them in the issues section.

 <a href="https://github.com/01CodeLT/meeting-display/releases">Click here to download the latest release</a>

-*Please note: Upon downloading the application you may get a warning about the file being dangerous, please bypass this warning it's simply because it hasnt been code signed.
-As long as you download the application directly from github the application will be virus free, I hope to fix this soon...*

 ### Coming soon!